Codeveyor/CDVImagePickerViewController/README.md

 ## To Do

 - implement DatabaseManager for storing and receiving images from storage
-- handling errors in ImagePicker
 - implement search image functionality
-- properties for customizing appearance
 - callback blocks
 - improve test coverage
 - add pod